-Adopted in January 2007, the RVMPO's previous Public Participation Plan was created to comply with the public involvement requirements outlined in the prior transportation authorization bill, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
-One of the key changes to transportation policy that SAFETEA-LU implemented was the requirement for MPO's to consult with a number of agencies, organizations, and interest groups in producing a Public Participation Plan.
-Today, the current transportation authorization act, Moving Ahead for Progress in the 21st Century (MAP-21), adopted in July 2012, continues this requirement and incorporates performance goals, measures, and targets into the transportation planning process.
-Just as federal legislation builds on preceding standards, this update incorporates much of the previous plan into a plan for public participation that complies with the continuing public participation provisions of MAP-21.
+Adopted in January 2007, the RVMPO's previous Public Participation Plan was created to comply with the public involvement requirements outlined in the prior transportation authorization bill, the Safe, Accountable, Flexible, Efficient Transportation EquityMoving Ahead for Progress-21 Act: A Legacy for Users (SAFETEA LU(MAP-21)).
+One of the key changes to transportation policy that SAFETEA LU implemented was the requirement for MPO's to consult with a number of agencies, organizations, and interest groups in producing a Public Participation Plan.
+Today, the current transportation authorization act, Fixing America's Surface Transportation (FAST) Act Moving Ahead for Progress in the 21st Century (MAP 21), signed into law in December of 2015adopted in July 2012, continues this requirement and incorporates performance goals, measures, and targets into the transportation planning process.
+Just as federal legislation builds on preceding standards, this update incorporates much of the previous plan into a plan for public participation that complies with the continuing public participation provisions of MAP-21the FAST Act.

-Carried over from SAFETEA-LU, MAP-21 continues to require MPOs to develop a participation plan to define a process for providing residents, affected public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of pedestrian walkways and bicycle transportation facilities, representatives of the disabled, and other interested parties with reasonable opportunities to be involved in the metropolitan transportation planning process.
+Carried over from SAFETEA-LU, MAP-21, the FAST Act continues to require MPOs to develop a participation plan to define a process for providing residents, affected public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of pedestrian walkways and bicycle transportation facilities, representatives of the disabled, and other interested parties with reasonable opportunities to be involved in the metropolitan transportation planning process.
 In doing so, MPOs must hold public meetings at convenient and accessible locations and times, and make public information available in electronically accessible formats.
 The participation plan must support continued consultation by all interested parties in all aspects of the planning process.